-The following chart elucidates the origin of Paramecium and to the classes it belongs to.
+The following chart elucidates the origin of Paramecium and to the classes, it belongs to.

 Feeding Mechanism of Paramecia

 Apart from paramecium reproduction, its feeding mechanism is equally essential and elaborate.
-Paramecium consumes several kinds of food, including unicellular plants, bacteria, tiny insects and plants.
+Paramecium consumes several kinds of food, including unicellular plants, bacteria, tiny insects, and plants.
 It intakes food through cilia.

 Every food vacuole consisting of food material undergoes circulation with cyclosis.

-Afterwards, the enzymes of protoplasm help digestion.
+Afterward, the enzymes of protoplasm help digestion.